Achille Pensy

-Achille Pensy Moukembe (born 5 January 1987) is a Cameroonian-born naturalized Equatoguinean professional football goalkeeper.
-He currently plays for Deportivo Niefang in the First Division.
+Achille Pensy Moukembe (born 5 January 1987) is a former footballer who played as a goalkeeper.

+Born and raised in Cameroon to Cameroonian parents, Pensy has played in the Equatorial Guinean league and subsequently capped for the Equatorial Guinea national team.

 Career

 International career

 Pensy was a member of Cameroon at the 2001 African U-17 Championship and the 2001 Meridian Cup.

 While playing in the Equatoguinean First Division, he was naturalized and began to be called constantly by Equatorial Guinea.
 Pensy appeared as a substitute in three matches for the 2010 FIFA World Cup qualifiers in 2008.
 He played against Mali and Estonia in 2009 and against Morocco and Botswana in 2010.

 Also, Pensy played in unofficial matches against Ivory Coast, at the 2009 and 2010 CEMAC Cup and against the French club FC Issy-les-Moulineaux.